Premier League fixtures 2019/2020: TV schedule for all remaining games - by channel and free-to-air

 Who is playing next?

-Man Utd v West Ham kicks off at 6pm tonight before being followed up by Liverpool v Chelsea at 8:15pm.

-Both matches will be shown on Sky Sports, with the latter game to be broadcast live on free-to-air channel Pick TV, including Liverpool’s Premier League trophy lift.
+We’ve got the full round-up of fixtures below for you to work out your watching plan.
+Will you want to watch Leicester v Man Utd in the battle for a top-four spot?
+Or would you prefer to flick back and forth between the three relegation-battling teams?

-Once the midweek fixtures are played, fans still have the promise of one final round of simultaneous matches to come in the Premier League.
-Plus the FA Cup.
+Once the final fixtures are played, fans still have the promise of the FA Cup final.
 Plus the Champions League.
 Plus the Europa League.
 What a summer!

+Oh, then the 2020/21 Premier League season will go ahead in September.
+Football is going nowhere.

 Premier League 2019/20 fixtures